gvwilson/sdxpy/src/check/index.md

 ---
+abstract: >
+    This chapter builds a tool to check the structure of web pages in order to show how programs can process HTML, and to introduce a design pattern that is frequently used to manage irregular data structures.
 syllabus:
 -   HTML consists of text and of elements represented by tags with attributes.
 -   HTML is represented in memory as a Document Object Model (DOM) tree.